zfs-old-crap/linkytime/docs/DeveloperGuide.md

       Expected: No meetings will be shown.

 3. Adding a ongoing or upcoming meeting after listing all upcoming meetings.
    1. Prerequisite: List all upcoming meetings using the `list` command.
-Prerequisite of [adding meetings](#adding-meetings).
+Prerequisite of [Adding Meetings](#adding-meetings).
    2. Test case: Add a meeting that is ongoing or upcoming. <br>
       Expected: A new meeting should be displayed.

 4. Adding a completed meeting after listing all upcoming meetings.
    1. Prerequisite: List all upcoming meetings using the `list` command.
-Prerequisite of [adding meetings](#adding-meetings).
+Prerequisite of [Adding Meetings](#adding-meetings).
    2. Test case: Add a meeting that is completed. <br>
       Expected: No new meeting should be displayed.

 5. Editing the date of an upcoming meeting, updating it to a completed meeting.
    1. Prerequisite: List all upcoming meetings using the `list` command.
-Prerequisite of [editing meetings](#edit-meetings).
+Prerequisite of [Editing Meetings](#editing-meetings).
    2. Test case: Edit an existing upcoming meeting, updating its date to make it a completed meeting. <br>
       Expected: There should be one less meeting in the meeting list shown.